-The mapping step provides a preview of uploaded file.
+The mapping step provides a preview of the uploaded file.

 After selecting the product level, the child elements can be mapped in the same way as with a CSV file.

-Sometimes XML feeds are created so that multiple variations of one product are described by one product level element (for example different sizes or colours of the same product).
-In this case any child element of the product level element that has children itself, can be set as the variation level.
+Sometimes XML feeds are created so that multiple variations of one product are described by one product-level element (for example different sizes or colors of the same product).
+In this case, any child element of the product level element that has children itself can be set as the variation level.
 Every repetition of a child of the variation level is interpreted as a variation of the original product.
-For every variation a new product is saved.
+For every variation, a new product is saved.
 The variations share the same set of data from the parent product.
 The variation level can be selected by clicking the shuffle icon on the element: